Am0rphous/Awesome/SysAdmin/README.md

    - [KVM Management Tools list](https://www.linux-kvm.org/page/Management_Tools) - Options available to manage kvm virtual machines.
    - [Kvmtool](https://github.com/kvmtool/kvmtool) - Stand-alone Native Linux KVM Tool repo
    - [libosinfo: The Operating System information database](https://libosinfo.org/)
+   - [Looking Glass](https://looking-glass.io/) - Looking Glass is an open source application that allows the use of a KVM (Kernel-based Virtual Machine) configured for VGA PCI Pass-through without an attached physical monitor, keyboard or mouse.
+This is the final step required to move away from dual booting with other operating systems for legacy programs that require high performance graphics.
    - [Virt-manager](https://virt-manager.org/) - The virt-manager application is a desktop user interface for managing virtual machines through libvirt.
 It primarily targets KVM VMs, but also manages Xen and LXC (linux containers).
    - [Vmmaestro](https://github.com/mzch/vmmaestro) - Tiny control wrapper for KVM.
 - [MacVM](https://github.com/KhaosT/MacVM) - macOS VM for Apple Silicon using Virtualization API